krishaamer/green-filter-research/research/literature/investing.md

 ## Countering Greenwashing {#countering-greenwashing}

-In the USA: *“If it’s easy to tell if milk is fat-free by just looking at the nutrition label, it might be time to make it easier to tell if “green” or “sustainable” funds are really what they say they are.”* says Gary Gensler, head of U.S. Securities and Exchange Commission. (**ussecuritiesandexchangecommissionOfficeHoursGary2022?**)
+In the USA: *“If it’s easy to tell if milk is fat-free by just looking at the nutrition label, it might be time to make it easier to tell if “green” or “sustainable” funds are really what they say they are.”* says Gary Gensler, head of U.S. Securities and Exchange Commission.
+US Securities and Exchange Commission (2022)

 The European Unions has proposed legislation to counter greenwashing.